-Alongside my research, I am responsible for managing website content for the European Centre for the Responsibility to Protect (ECR2P) at the University of Leeds.
+Alongside my research, I am an ambassador for the European Centre for the Responsibility to Protect (ECR2P) at the University of Leeds.
 The ECR2P is dedicated to advancing the R2P through research, education, and policy dialogue.
-I have also been involved in several research projects, which have helped to shape my research interests.
-This includes research on human protection within the context of the ongoing conflict in Syria.
-Further information is available via my LinkedIn profile: https://www.linkedin.com/in/blakewlawrinson/

 Outside of academia, I have a keen interest in football and support my local club, Bradford City.

 I have vast experience as an academic Teaching Assistant in the School of Politics and International Studies where I have delivered a range of classes since 2018.
 The modules I have taught include: International Politics (level 1), Approaches to Analysis (level 2), United States Politics (level 2), Security Studies (level 2), the Responsibility to Protect (level 3), and British Foreign Policy (Level 3), Global Politics and Nuclear Weapons (Level 3) I have also acted as module leader for a taught postgraduate module on Diplomatic Practice (level 5).
 This is in addition to occasionally lecturing on human rights, R2P, and diplomacy.

-My approach to teaching places strong emphasis on critical thinking, analysis and reflection of key ideas, theories, and concepts.
-I aim to create an inclusive teaching environment with student participation, reflection, and critical thinking at the core of this.
+My approach to teaching places strong emphasis on critical thinking, analysis and reflection of key ideas, theories, and concepts, particularly through drawing on a range of interactive activities and case study materials.